carloslab-ai/carloslab-ai.github.io/docs/about.md

 ---

 # About
 Hi!
-My name is Carlos.
+My name is Carlos, a senior Unity game developer.
 I'm from Vietnam.
 I've been working for game companies for many years.
 However, I prefer more freedom, so currently, I am an indie game dev and a freelancer.

 I'm quite interested in techniques related to game programming, such as code design, networking, AI, etc. And I want to write articles and create tutorials to share my knowledge with all of you.
 That's the reason why I created this blog.